 Compared to other top insurers, Country Financial has low to average rates for most drivers.
 Based on our research, the company didn't provide the cheapest coverage for any of our sample profiles — but it also wasn't the most expensive.
 On average, Country Financial was 30% more expensive than the cheapest insurer, which was Progressive.
 Country Financial provided its most competitive rates for our 42-year-old sample drivers at a cost 23% below the average.

 Country Financial is a relatively small insurer and only offers auto coverage in the following 17 states: Alabama, Alaska, Arizona, Colorado, Georgia, Illinois, Iowa, Kansas, Minnesota, Missouri, Nevada, North Dakota, Oklahoma, Oregon, Tennessee, Washington and Wisconsin.

-Country Financial auto insurance provides standard coverage options, such as:
+It provides standard coverage options for auto insurance, such as:

 - Liability (both bodily injury and property damage) coverage